freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-279-triangles-with-integral-sides-and-an-integral-angle/index.md

 ---
-title: Problem 279: Triangles with integral sides and an integral angle
+title: Triangles with integral sides and an integral angle
 ---
 ## Problem 279: Triangles with integral sides and an integral angle